AxionCompany/functions/ARCHITECTURE.md

-# Axion Framework
+# Oxian.js

-Axion is a versatile server-side framework designed for modular and adaptable web applications.
+Oxian.js is a versatile server-side framework designed for modular and adaptable web applications.
 It leverages Deno's capabilities to provide a robust environment for building scalable and efficient web services.

 ## Key Components